Familial adenomatous polyposis (FAP)

 What is bowel screening?

-If you are known to carry the FAP gene, bowel screening will start at a young age, usually between 10 and 14 years of age.
+If you are known to carry the FAP genetic alteration, bowel screening will start at a young age, usually between 10 and 14 years of age.
 Bowel screening involves a test called a colonoscopy.
 This is where a flexible tube with a camera on top is used to check your bowel for polyps.
 If a polyp is found, your doctor can take a small sample of the tissue to have it looked at in the laboratory.
 If there are lots of polyps in the bowel or if a polyp looks like a cancer, your doctor may advise you to have an operation.

 How is FAP treated?